Copying a Block

 At the moment Piktochart does not have a feature that permits you to copy a block as whole, but we can offer a workaround to copy objects or groups of objects from a single block and paste those on a different visual.

-1. Open your original visual into the Editor.
-Next, open a second browser tab and load Piktochart there, as well.
+Open your original visual in the Editor.
+Next, open a second browser tab and open Piktochart.

-3. On the original visual, click on a block to select it, and then press CTRL+A (or CMD+A for Mac users) to select all objects on the selected block.
-(You should be able to see a large square box surrounding the objects on the block, and several square-shaped dotted lines for each object.
-This indicates that all of the objects are selected).
+You should be able to see a large square box surrounding the objects on the block, and several square-shaped dotted lines for each object.
+This indicates that all of the objects are selected.

 If you want to have your new background the same color as your original's, you can find the original background's hex color in the Color Wheel there, then enter that same code for the background of your new visual's new block.